 - Human resource management is a process that involves the recruiting, employee training, development, and pay of all sorts of staff, as well as the enhancement of workers’ skill levels.

 There are many different ways to do this kind of analysis of the value chain.
 Analytical methods change based on what kind of competitive advantage the company wants to build, such as a cost advantage or a differentiation advantage.
 The explanation and general stages are as follows:

 A competitive advantage strategy is the ability of the company to receive a profit save against the gains obtained by the competitor in the market in the same industry.
 Additionally, a company’s success can be measured using strategic competitiveness and high profitability.
 Companies with a competitive advantage can know the structural changes in the market and determine more effective marketing tactics.

 In business, strategy is how well the company can make money against the same industry’s competitors’ advantages the same way that company can.
 Strategic competitiveness and profitability can measure how well a company is doing.
 A company that has this advantage can see changes in the market structure and figure out more effective ways to market its products.

 3. Differentiation advantage

 This approach is suitable for businesses that want to make their products and services stand out in the market.
 Among the companies that are shown are Apple, Google, and Starbucks.
-The company looks at customer value creation activities, considers differentiation strategies, and establishes a long-term differentiation.
+The company looks at customer value-creation activities, considers differentiation strategies, and establishes long-term differentiation.